 Since you’re no longer eligible for your employer’s dental coverage once you retire, you’ll need to find a plan that covers your needs.
 Dental insurance can help you stay on top of your regular dental visits and receive coverage for the care you need, all potentially save money.

-Between cleanings and exams to tooth extractions or a root canals, the out-of-pocket costs can quickly add up if you don’t have dental insurance.
-Many dental insurance plans will cover 100% of two preventative care visits a year, which includes routine cleanings, exams, X-rays, topical fluoride and sealants.
-Dental insurance can also reduce the cost of other procedures that you may need when you reach retirement, like fillings, extractions, crowns and root canals.
+Between cleanings and exams to tooth extractions or root canals, the out-of-pocket costs can quickly add up if you don’t have dental insurance.
+Many dental insurance plans will cover 100% of two preventative care visits a year, which includes routine cleanings, exams, X-rays, topical fluoride, and sealants.
+Dental insurance can also reduce the cost of other procedures that you may need when you reach retirement, like fillings, extractions, crowns, and root canals.